fyngyrz/colorblending/README.md

 processing.

-If you don't want the optimized 8-bit blending, the class supports disabling it while leaving the read-based blending intact, resulting in an overall negligable memory load.
+If you don't want the optimized 8-bit blending, the class supports disabling it while leaving the real-based blending intact, resulting in an overall negligable memory load.

 In colorblending.cpp I also provide a short technical discussion of why